TosbackCgusBridge-Bot/CGUs-versions/Citizensbank/Privacy Policy.md

 We will never e-mail you or send you electronic communications to request sensitive personal information or account information over the Internet or by any other means.
 Help protect yourself against online fraud – if you suspect that an unsolicited e-mail or other electronic communication is fraudulent, please contact us toll-free at 1-877-229-6430 or by e-mail at fraudprevention@citizensbank.com.

 11\.
 Mobile Applications
-Citizens Bank/Charter One Mobile Banking Applications (“Applications”) allow you to access your account balances, make deposits, make transfers and pay bills on your mobile device in accordance with our Online Banking Service Agreement.
+Citizens Bank Mobile Banking Applications (“Applications”) allow you to access your account balances, make deposits, make transfers and pay bills on your mobile device in accordance with our Online Banking Terms &.
+Conditions and any other Application specific agreements.
 This Notice applies to any personally identifiable information or other information that we may collect through our Applications.
+When you interact with us through these Applications, we may collect information, such as unique device identifiers, your screen resolution, other device settings, information about your location, contacts, camera (including camera roll), and storage, and analytical information about how to use your mobile device.
+We may ask your permission before collecting certain information through the Applications.

 12\.
 Notice to Persons Accessing this Site Outside the United States
 If you reside outside the U.S., any information you provide to us on our Site will be transferred out of your country and into the U.S. If you do not want your personally identifiable information to leave your country, do not provide the information to us.
 By providing personally identifiable information to us, you explicitly consent to the transfer of your information to the U.S.